 Read Interview with Kay Sakaguchi Organizer of Playtime Tokyo

 “I’m Director of Playtime Tokyo since the beginning.
-We created the Japanese company, Picaflor Japan company ltd. for organizing Playtime Tokyo.
+We created a Japanese company, Picaflor Japan company ltd. for organizing Playtime Tokyo.
 I’ve worked in baby, children, kids & maternity wear for over 30 years.

 Kids fashion is very changed.
 We said before everybody chose the same style.
 But now kids want to be different from other people.
 Now we have almost 10% of our visitors is foreigners: Korean, Taiwan, Hong Kong, Chinese, and sometimes European, and also Australian, and many other countries.